 Soak beans overnight or up to 24 hours.
 Heat a large stockpot on medium heat.
 Brown sausage.
 If sausage is overly fatty, drain drippings.
 Set sausage aside.
 If using drippings add carrots, onion and celery.
 If not using drippings add olive oil.

 Cook aromatics until soft, about 5 minutes.
 Add garlic and cook for another minute or two.
 Add chicken broth, water and tomatoes then stir.
-Add bay leaves, rosemary, sweet potato, salt and pepper.
+Add beans, bay leaves, rosemary, sweet potato, salt and pepper.
 Bring to a boil and let simmer for 1-1/2 to 2 hours or until all beans are soft.
 Adjust seasonings to palate preference.

 *This soup freezes well.